apache/trafficserver/doc/reference/configuration/records.config.en.rst

    For values above ``200000``, you must increase the value of the `proxy.config.hostdb.storage_size`_   variable by at least 44 bytes per entry.

-.. ts:confvar:: CONFIG proxy.config.hostdb.ttl_mode INT 0
+.. ts:cv:: CONFIG proxy.config.hostdb.ttl_mode INT 0
    :reloadable:

    The host database time to live mode.
 You can specify one of the